hull/hull-node/docs/CONTEXT.md

 ```

 #### client
-Hull API client initialized to work with current organization
+[Hull API client](../README.md) initialized to work with current organization

 #### ship
 Ship object with manifest information and `private_settings`

 #### segments
-An array of segments information which is fetched
+An array of segments information

 #### hostname
 Hostname of the current request.